ISCPIF/python-gargantext/graph/README.md

 Module Graph Explorer: from text to graph
 =========================================

+## How to contribute ?
+Some solutions:
-Maintainer: If you see bugs, please report to team@gargantext.org
+1) please report to dev@gargantext.org
+2) fix with git repo and pull request

+## Graph Explorer main
 0) All urls.py of the Graph Explorer
 1) Main view of the graph explorer:  views.py
 2) Data are retrieved as REST: rest.py